 AUTHORIZED BUT UNISSUED SHARES.
-The Dual Class Amendment provides for a significant number of authorized but unissued shares of Class A Common Stock that will be available for future issuance without shareholder approval.
+The Amendment provides for a significant number of authorized but unissued shares of Class A Common Stock that will be available for future issuance without shareholder approval.
 These additional shares may be utilized for a variety of corporate purposes, including future public offerings to raise additional capital, corporate acquisitions and employee benefit plans.
-Although the Company continually reviews and evaluates acquisition and financing alternatives, and has previously announced a Convertible Note Offering, the Company does not presently have any agreements, understanding or arrangement with respect to the issuance of any Class A Common Stock in connection with any acquisitions or financings.